newking9088/marketing_campaign_customer_segmentation_classification/README.md

 ### Multicollinearity Check

-We examined potential multicollinearity issues among numerical variables using correlation as shown in Figure 3 and the Variation Inflation Factor (VIF).
+We examined potential multicollinearity issues among numerical variables using correlation as shown in figure below and the Variation Inflation Factor (VIF).
 Variables with a correlation higher than 0.8 and VIF greater than 5, such as ‘emp.var.rate’, ‘cons.price.idx’, ‘euribor3m’, and ‘nr.employed’, were dropped.

 <figure id="attachment_correlation" style="width: 768px;text-align: center">
   <a href="https://github.com/newking9088/marketing_campaign_customer_segmentation_classification/blob/main/figures/correlation.png">